"Words have no wings but they can fly thousands of miles"

 - 250 million tweets are posted daily.

 The web today is a great platform for the wisdom of the masses.
-We consult long before purchases, ask, find out and check and the opinions supply is large.
+We consult long before making purchases - asking questions and doing research.
+The opinions supply is large.
 Starting with Facebook groups, through reviews on Google and sales sites - it seems that there is no product or service without a variety of opinions and documented experiences about it.
 Everyone has the power to influence the other's consumption decision by sharing their views on commercial companies and their products.

 Online review sites and booking agents (TripAdvisor, Booking, Expedia etc.) are now a crucial factor in the surfer's decision when booking.